Ik people

 The Ik people are an ethnic group or tribe native to northeastern Uganda, near the Kenyan border.
 Primarily subsistence farmers, most Ik live in small clan villages, or odoks, in the area surrounding Mount Morungole in the Kaabong district.
 Their population is estimated between 10,000 and 15,000.
 The word Ik means "head of migration"; they are traditionally believed by locals to have been some of the region's earliest settlers from Kenya.

 The Ik language is a member of the Kuliak sub-group of Nilo-Saharan languages.
 Notable traditions include itówé-és ("blessing the seeds"), a three-day festival that marks the beginning of the agricultural year, and ipéyé-és, a coming-of-age ritual in which young men must cleanly slaughter a male goat with a spear.
 The Ik are predominantly Christian.

 The Ik, along with various other Ugandan tribes, have been subject to forced eviction from their ancestral lands without compensation.
 They continue to face numerous challenges due to their small population and isolation.
 The road system in rural Kaabong is poor, and access to education and health services is scarce: in 2016, only one Ik student completed their O-level examinations.
 In 2016, Hillary Lokwang became the first member of the tribe to be elected to parliament; however, they continue to be politically marginalized.
 Due to their reliance on agriculture, they are vulnerable to drought and famine.
 The tribe is considered endangered by some.

 In 1972, they were the subject of anthropologist Colin Turnbull's highly contested book The Mountain People, which described a culture of extreme individualism in which love and altruism were virtually unknown.
-Later ethnographic research has challenged that portrayal.
+Later ethnographic research has challenged that portrayal and instead portrays a society characterized by generosity.